-The type of exercising for a better muscle memory involves lifting light weights, then lifting medium weights and finally lifting several heavyweights.
+The type of exercising for a better muscle memory involves lifting light weights, then lifting medium weights, and finally lifting several heavyweights.

-The best thing is to do more different types of exercises since that’s how you’ll activate and make more muscle fiber and reduce atrophy of parts or whole muscles.
+The best thing is to do more different types of exercises since that’s how you’ll activate and make more muscle fiber and reduce the atrophy of parts or whole muscles.

 Also, practice coordination and balance.